edsu/at-you/README.md

 This repository is a work in progress for analyzing and characterizing tweets that have been directed at [DeRay Mckesson](https://twitter.com/deray).
-We want to help shine a light on deployment of online harrassment that [BlackLivesMatter](https://en.wikipedia.org/wiki/Black_Lives_Matter) activists like DeRay have to deal with when working in public social media spaces.
+We want to help shine a light on the networks of online harrassment that [BlackLivesMatter](https://en.wikipedia.org/wiki/Black_Lives_Matter) activists like DeRay have to deal with when working in public social media spaces.
 This work was large a response to DeRay's